ns1/community/README.md

 > You should have no expections that it will end up looking anything like it
 > looks now!

 Hello world!
-This repository exists in an effort to set expectations and guidelines around the open-source, public-facing codebases that NS1 maintains, and for NS1's interaction with the community at large.
+This is the NS1 Community repository designed to provide guidelines around NS1's open-source, public-facing codebases, and for NS1's interaction with the community at large.

-It contains documentation around:
+This repository contains documentation including:

-  * How best to [contribute](Contributing.md) to NS1 projects.
+  * Best practices for [contributing](Contributing.md) to NS1 open-source
+    projects.
-  * How to file [Issues](Issues.md) effectively and what to expect about how they are handled.
+  * Best practices when opening [issues](Issues.md) and what to expect.
-  * What the [status](project_status/README.md) of a project means, and what responsibilities and expectations that status entails.
+  * Understanding the [status](project_status/README.md) of a project, and responsibilities throughout the process.

 As this project is itself one of NS1's public-facing projects, the notice at the top of this README serves both as an accurate status blurb for this